 We should not think of alertness in dualistic terms as an independently existing watchman mind looking at a trainee mind that is totally separate from it.
 On the other hand, Tsongkhapa points out that we need to differentiate the two, mindfulness and alertness, carefully.
 He warns, “If you confuse and mix all these states of mind together and don’t make these distinctions, like many meditators in Tibet do nowadays, everything gets muddled and I doubt that they actually attain a state of absorbed concentration.”

-Caring concern (Tib. bag-yod, Skt. apramada) is the mental factor that takes care and is careful about our state of mind.
+A caring attitude (Tib. bag-yod, Skt. apramada; carefulness, conscientiousness) is the mental factor that takes care and is careful about our state of mind.
 It safeguards our mind from leaning toward the destructive side and keeps it on the constructive, positive side.
-Thus, with caring concern, we take seriously our state of mind; we “care about” it.
-In this regard, caring concern is somewhat similar to the mental factor of coveting the object of focus that Vasubandhu describes as being part of mindfulness.
+Thus, with a caring attitude, we take seriously our state of mind; we “care about” it.
+In this regard, a caring attitude is somewhat similar to the mental factor of coveting the object of focus that Vasubandhu describes as being part of mindfulness.

 Vasubandhu makes the point that if we didn’t covet our object of focus in some specific moment, in other words if we didn’t hold it close, in a sense, as something worthy to remember, we would be unable to recall it.
-Caring concern, however, entails much more than coveting.
+A caring attitude, however, entails much more than coveting.
 It is not merely caring enough about an object of focus so that we can remember it.
-Rather, because of our caring concern, we are moved to use restoring attention to correct the mental hold of our mindfulness when alertness detects that it has become faulty.
-Without caring concern, we wouldn’t care that we have forgotten about our object of focus, the present moment, even if we notice that we have become distracted.
-Caring concern, then, is the basis for ethical self-discipline, with which we refrain from destructive behavior.
+Rather, because of our caring attitude, we are moved to use restoring attention to correct the mental hold of our mindfulness when alertness detects that it has become faulty.
+Without a caring attitude, we wouldn’t care that we have forgotten about our object of focus, the present moment, even if we notice that we have become distracted.
+A caring attitude, then, is the basis for ethical self-discipline, with which we refrain from destructive behavior.

-The Tibetan term for caring concern, “bag-yod, literally means to “have caution.”
+The Tibetan term for a caring attitude, “bag-yod, literally means to “have caution.”
 Its opposite is bag-med, to lack caution, to be careless.
 The original Sanskrit, however, that was translated into Tibetan as bag-yod is “apramada,” which means “not-pramada.”
 “Pramada” means drunk or mentally unstable, such that we neither care about what we say or do, nor take care about either of them.
-With caring concern, then, we are not like a drunk person.
+With a caring attitude, then, we are not like a drunk person.
 We are sober, reserved and responsible, and thus take care about our state of mind.

 Tsongkhapa emphasizes, then, in his discussion of developing a stilled and settled state of shamatha, the need to rely on the authoritative texts of the great Indian Buddhist masters.
 He advises: